My flying 2015 part 1

-This page continues from Hang gliding 2014 part 2.
+This page continues from My flying 2014 part 2.

-Nevertheless, some others flew after the medevac helo departed, including Richard M, who has a new sail for his ATOS rigid hang glider.
+Richard M has a new sail for his ATOS rigid hang glider.

 Rigid hang gliders use aerodynamic controls (ailerons or spoilers) for roll control rather than weight shift.
 They have more performance than flexwing hang gliders and paragliders.